sa-mw-dach/manuela-dev/PROJECT_MANAGEMENT.md

 * The Sprint duration is not negotiable.
 * We always define a Sprint Goal.
 * We select a team member for the role as Product Owner every Sprint.
-* The Product Owner is accountable in termsof the Sprint Goal, the prioritization of tasks and User Stories
+* The Product Owner is accountable in terms of the Sprint Goal, the prioritization of tasks and User Stories

 During the Sprint: